mstuttgart/dotfiles/README.md

 git clone git@github.com:mstuttgart/dotfiles.git ~/.dotfiles
 ```

-Install `python3` and `ansible` :
+Install `python3` and dependencies :

 ```
-sudo apt install python3-dev ansible
+./scripts/setup.sh
 ```

-The `setup.sh` script automatize the setup of my workstation installing all libs that I use in my setup.
+The `install.sh` script automatize the setup of my workstation installing all libs that I use in my setup.

 ```
-./setup.sh
+./scripts/install.sh
 ```

 ## Credits